This article originally appeared in the June 2017 issue of E-Scrap News. Subscribe today for access to all print content.

 The Internet of Things (IoT), another term growing in popularity, is increasingly popping up in industry conversations.
 Unfortunately, no one is sharing viable solutions for handling the predicted wave of devices and sensors connected to everyday objects, and at this point it’s not even clear if those devices and sensors can be isolated and collected.

-However, seen from another perspective, the deployment of more IoT devices could indeed create more revenue opportunities for electronics recyclers.
+However, seen from another perspective, the deployment of more IoT devices could indeed create more revenue opportunities for recyclers.
 As the technology develops, more data centers may have to be distributed across the country since the sea of connected devices in houses, office buildings, public spaces, vehicles and other spots would produce an unprecedented amount of information that would be impossible to send to centralized server farms in a few remote places.
 Smaller, regional server farms will be needed to manage and filter the initial data transmitted.
-This opens the door of opportunity for local or regional systems that will be required to handle this equipment at end of life.
+This opens the door of opportunity for local or regional systems that will be required to handle this equipment.

 In the municipal recycling space, robotics are going a step further, with emerging systems from companies such as BHS and AMP Robotics utilizing artificial intelligence to better understand material streams over time and may eventually provide data to help operators optimize their processing lines.